 Payment of your bill can be made in person at the Bursary, or online.
 Alternatively, you may leave your cheque at the Porters’ Lodge.
 The deadlines for payment are printed on each bill and you are expected to pay your bills by the appointed time.
 As a charity the College is obliged to take steps to remedy anything that weakens the College’s financial position.
 So failure to do so will ultimately lead to higher student charges.

-Any queries about your College bill should be taken to Mrs Jane Eagle in the Bursary (located on the Ground Floor of the College Offices in Ann’s Court) in the first instance.
+Any queries about your College bill should be taken to Mrs Jane Eagle in the first instance.
 If issues relating to your bill cannot be resolved in this way, you should go and see your Tutor or the Bursar.
 Questions relating to student finance may also be raised with the MCR Welfare Officer.
 Try to sort things out quickly as interest is charged on late payments.
 (See Late Payment Charges).